rike568/PatternAnalysis-2025/recognition/hipmri2d_unet_45807321/README.md

 # HipMRI 2D Segmentation

+## About

 This repository contains the code for a 2D U-Net model for 6-class segmentation of HipMRI scans.
 The model uses a deep supervision architecture, and the code provides a full pipeline for training, evaluation, and visual inference.

+The problem that I have been tasked with is to create a model that can perform segmentation on the provided hip MRI dataset.
+More specifically, we are trying to outline the prostate gland so that professionals can more easily look for signs of prostate cancer.
+To do this, I have created an improved 2D U-Net model that was designed for the purpose of image segmentation, which is exactly what I'm required to do.

+How does this algorithm work?
+A normal 2D U-Net model works with the standard encoder, decoder, and skip connections.
+The improved 2D U-Net is similar; however, it just refines it further.
+For example, instead of utilizing Batch Normalization and ReLU, it instead uses Instance Normalization that will allow for more stable training.
+The below image shows an example of all the components that make up the 2D Improved U-Net model.

 ![Network Architecture](./report_assets/report_network.png)[1](#ref-1)